An Inescapable Truth

 There are two drawings that show a height for the landward end of the shed of 15.5m and neither were approved because it was a mistake made by the draftman in 1996.
 Why the Council do not hold a corrected one has never been explained but it matters not because there is one approved drawing from 1996 that survived and it is 8296/2

-The detail used by Planning, repeated by the Head of Development Services in his response to our Petition is a mistake on a drawing 8296/1A or 1B and in his fraudulent Stage 2 responses is a mistake on a drawing 1A.
+The detail given by the Head of Development Services in his response to our Petition was a mistake on a drawing 8296/1A or 1B and repeated more detail in his fraudulent Stage 2 response a month later, where he specifically referred to the error on a drawing 1A, “height of the steelwork at River Drive is clearly marked as 12.5m+3m (total 15.5m)”.
+The approved drawing from 1996, 8296/2, clearly states that the height should be 12.7m.

-8296/2 is the only authorised drawing from 1996 in the Council’s possession with dimensions.
+It is the only authorised drawing from 1996, in the Council’s possession, with dimensions.
 The detail on the left hand side gives an approved height of the landward gable of 12.7m.
+The roof height is 108.8m and the gound height at the foot, from 8296/1A is 96.1m, confirming that the planned height of the shed was 12.7m

-Even where these heights have been removed from the drawing as in the case of the copy sent to the Planning Office on day 2, one can still estimate the true planned height by using the gradient on the elevation of the shed.
-It makes the river end about 16m and therefore a landward end of about 13m.
+Even where these heights have been removed from the drawing, as in the case of the copy sent from the Planning Office in September 2013, one can still estimate the planned heights by using the gradient on the side elevation of the shed shown on the part drawing.
+It makes the land end about 11m and therefore the river end of about 14m.
 Not the 15.5m measured in September 2013.

 8296/14